3 Tips for Solving Money and Family Budget Arguments

 - How does each of you see managing your money going forward?

-If you really want this to work, each of you will have to compromise here and there.
-Revisit your expenses over the past 2 months to make sure you haven’t forgotten anything.
-Don’t forget to list your seasonal expenses, like insurance and car maintenance, and set aside funds for these expenses in a separate savings account.
-With this information on hand you can refine your budget and develop a spending plan that works.
+When you understand each other’s perspectives, make a budget you can agree on.
+Revisit your expenses over the past 2 months to make sure you haven’t forgotten anything; also keep in mind seasonal expenses such as insurance and car maintenance, and set aside funds for these in a separate savings account.